Turnabout (game show): Palindrome Game (1994)

 This round was played identically to the Sphere Game, but the three given letters read the same forwards and backwards (e.g. "ELE").

 Star Game

 In the first two series, the highest scorer of the Sphere Game played this round alone, using a grid of 16 words that each contained one of the two three-letter sequences that had just been used.
 They had 10 seconds to study the grid, then 50 seconds to match the words with clues given by the host.
 Five points were awarded for each correct answer; in the first four series, any contestant who answered all 16 words without a pass or miss received 20 bonus points.

 From Series 3 onwards, all three contestants had a chance to play the Star Game in ascending order of score from the previous round.
-Each chose one of three sequences that all contained the same three letters (e.g. SIT, TIS, STI), which would appear in all of their words.
+Each chose one of three sequences, which would appear in all of their words.
+Two of the choices were the sequences that had been used in the Sphere Game, while the third was a different one using the same letters, or the one from the Palindrome Game when it was played.